Exabyte-io/rewotes/Materials-Designer.md

 # Overview

 Create a skeleton IDE (integrated development environment) for materials design.
-Close to Adobe Dreamweaver (or any other IDE) - when you can change html-markup and simultaneously see the result in other tab.
+Close to Adobe Dreamweaver (or any other IDE) - when you can change html-markup and simultaneously see the result in another tab.
 We edit material in XYZ format and view result in 3D.

 Front-end developers: use Meteor and React.js and minimalistic UX/UI.
 Pure UI/UX designers: create high fidelity mockups.